 ); otherwise, WSIB will contact you for additional information.

-- a) We recommend providing the WIP forms to your doctor during your initial appointment, to avoid additional visits.
+to do this, we recommend providing the WIP forms to your doctor during your initial appointment, to avoid additional visits - there is often a charge for filling out the WIP form, you are responsible for these charges.

-- b) For more information regarding WIP contact your WIP Committee representative (firstname.lastname@example.org
+- b) For more information regarding WIP contact your WIP Committee representative (Patricia Eberley firstname.lastname@example.org

 10) If you were absent for more than 7 days, and were cleared by the Occupational Health Services, you must contact Planning